To Live Is to Fly

 "To Live Is to Fly" is a song written by Townes Van Zandt.
+It was released in December 1971 on the album High, Low and In Between.

-The name is also that of a biography about the songwriter, by the name To Live's to Fly: The Ballad of the Late, Great Townes Van Zandt.
-It was covered by Wade Bowen on his album The Given.
+There is also a biography about Van Zandt titled, To Live's to Fly: The Ballad of the Late, Great Townes Van Zandt.

+The song was covered by Wade Bowen on his album The Given.
 It was also covered by Cowboy Junkies on their album Black Eyed Man and by Scottish band Primal Scream.